Moody's warns may downgrade eight Danish banks

-COPENHAGEN Ratings agency Moody's has placed the ratings of eight Danish banks under review for a possible downgrade, including the country's biggest, Danske Bank, due to the impact of the euro zone debt crisis.
+COPENHAGEN Feb 16 Ratings agency Moody's has placed the ratings of eight Danish banks under review for a possible downgrade, including the country's biggest, Danske Bank , due to the impact of the euro zone debt crisis.

 The agency said its move was part of a review of a total of 114 financial institutions in 16 European Countries.